 ADF organised on Saturday 2nd April 2016, in Katlehong, a soccer tournament on social cohesion.
 This event also saw many cultural performances (dance, poetry, etc...)

-and remember those who suffered and died at the hands of slavery.
+Every year on 25 March, the International Day of Remembrance for the Victims of Slavery and the Transatlantic Slave Trade offers the opportunity to honour and remember those who suffered and died at the hands of slavery.
 The theme of this year’s event is “Remember Slavery: Celebrating the Heritage and Culture of the African Diaspora and its Roots”.

 To mark this day, the United Nations Information Centre (UNIC) in collaboration with the African Diaspora Forum is hosting an educational and commemorative event on the 17th of March for students and the general public in the UNIC Library.